 A moiety is an entity which comprises a particle component (called a particle) and a field component (called a field).
 Please notice the use of italics to indicate that these two words refer to the two components of a moiety.
 The use of the term without italics implies the conventional meaning.

+There is never one part of a moiety without the corresponding other part.
 There is no particle that is alone (without a field) Also, there is no field that is not associated with a particle.